 A.T.
-Kearney v Baigorri and Oliver Wyman Limited EWHC 4419 (QB): Acting for the claimant in an application for interim relief to restrain English defendants from taking further steps to orchestrate an alleged ‘team move’ of employees from the claimant to a competitor in the UAE.
+Kearney v Baigorri and Oliver Wyman Limited EWHC 4419 (QB): Acting for the claimant in an application for interim relief to restrain English defendants from taking further steps to orchestrate a team move of employees from the claimant to a competitor in the UAE.

 Elsevier Ltd v Munro IRLR 766: Acting for the defendant in opposing an application for a ‘garden leave’ type injunction to restrain an employee working for another business during his notice period.

-Besso v Bennett Gould, Commercial Court, May 2015: Acting for the defendant in a claim for damages for breach of a contract alleged to require the defendant to make payment for the transfer of clients.
+Besso v Bennett Gould, Commercial Court, 2015: Acting for the defendant in a claim for damages for breach of a contract arising from the sale of an underwriting nook of business.

-Confidential arbitrations: In one arbitration, acting for a partner in an LLP in a dispute with an LLP.
-The question was whether the LLP had acted in repudiatory breach of the LLP agreement with the individual and, if so, whether he was entitled to accept the repudiation and end his membership of the LLP.
+Confidential arbitrations: In one arbitration, acting for a partner in an LLP in a dispute with an LLP concerning whether the LLP had acted in repudiatory breach of the LLP agreement with the individual and whether it could enforce post-termination restraints.

 In a second arbitration, acting for a public authority in a breach of contract claim brought by a supplier whose contract the authority had terminated.

-Hainsworth v Ministry of Defence: Paul has been brought in to deal with an application for permission to appeal to the Supreme Court in a case concerning disability discrimination.
-The application is to be heard in July 2015 when the Supreme Court will decide whether to make a reference to the CJEU.
+Hainsworth v Ministry of Defence: Application to the Supreme Court in a case concerning disability discrimination seeking a reference to the CJEU.

 Bogdanic v Home Secretary EWHC 2872: Appointed by the Attorney-General to act as advocate to the Court in a difficult case about whether the government could impose fines on hauliers who brought illegal immigrants into the UK in circumstances where there was an error in the legislation which introduced the power to impose the fines.